NMSSH/NMSSH/README.md

 NMSSH is a clean, easy-to-use, unit tested framework for iOS and OSX that wraps libssh2.

-Are you using NMSSH for something cool?
-[Let me know](mailto:hello@9muses.se).

 ## Questions & Issues

-If you encounter an issue or have any questions about implementing NMSSH, please post them in [the issue tracker](https://github.com/Lejdborg/NMSSH/issues) – I do not offer free support via email.
+If you encounter an issue or have any questions about implementing NMSSH, please post them in [the issue tracker](https://github.com/NMSSH/NMSSH/issues) – we do not offer free support via email.

 ## Installation